You are currently viewing How to Reduce Inflammation Naturally (Nutrition, Movement, and Lifestyle Support)

 • Quit Smoking: Studies have shown that nicotine exposure activates a specific kind of white blood cell called a neutrophil, and while normally neutrophils work to protect the body, they are also responsible for tissue damage due to excessive inflammation.

-• Avoid medication as much as possible: Antibiotics, antacids, and NSAIDS alter the balance of healthy bacteria in your gut.
+• Use medications thoughtfully and when medically necessary: Antibiotics, antacids, and NSAIDS alter the balance of healthy bacteria in your gut.
 An overpopulation of bad bacteria inevitably leads to an increase in inflammation.

 • Reduce exposure to toxins: When your immune system encounters foreign substances including environmental toxins it reacts by creating inflammation.
 Detoxify your life by switching to safe, natural cleansers and personal care products.
 Also, stop using herbicides and pesticides, and switch to organic less harmful brands.